Cover Design

 The trick is to ensure that your cover speaks to your target audience.
 Try to put yourself in their shoes and figure out what kind of book cover would catch their eye.
 In addition to the cover analysis outlined in the previous section, you might want to dig through relevant online fora and social media platforms where your target audience congregates.

-Doing this won’t give you any definitive answers on how to design your cover, but it will give you a better understanding of your future readers, including a general idea of their preferences.
-Don’t be afraid to engage with people in order to gain a deeper understanding of what they look for in a book and why.
 For example, people who read self-help most likely look for a clearly stated solution to their problem when browsing for books.
 Hence the straightforward, text-heavy nature of most book covers in that genre.
 Similarly, you’ll be hard-pressed to find biographies without the subject’s face on the cover, as that is what will attract people who’d be interested in reading a specific biography.

 If you’ve been following our marketing guide, you should already be active in various online spaces.
 Engaging with your target audience on social media well before publication is a great way to build an audience.
 If you’re doing this in good time, you can even present people with your book cover ideas and get feedback on them.